14th

 31

-James Golding will return with PremiAir Racing in 2024.
-Can Golding help Supercars' youngest team to the podium in its third season?
+James Golding will return with PremiAir Racing in 2025 after a breaking season.
+Can Golding help Supercars' youngest team to its first victory?

 Personal